-Directly across the street from Constitution Beach, Royal’s Roast Beef has been serving the East Boston community since 1979 with a variety of sandwiches and wraps, salads, and seafood dishes.
-The unpretentious restaurant has a recently renovated dining area and takeout and delivery are available.
-Although famous for its seafood combination dinners, with clams, scallops, shrimp, haddock, and onion rings, and steak and cheese subs, the roast beef sandwiches are what put Royal’s on the map.
+Across from Constitution Beach, Royal’s Roast Beef has been serving the East Boston community since 1979 with a variety of sandwiches and wraps, salads, and seafood dishes.
+The unpretentious restaurant has a recently renovated dining area, and takeout and delivery are available.
+Although famous for its seafood combination dinners—with clams, scallops, shrimp, haddock, and onion rings—and steak and cheese subs, the roast beef sandwiches are what put Royal’s on the map.

 Getting there: Take any MBTA Green Line trolley to Government Center, transfer to a Blue Line outbound train, and get off at Maverick, Airport, or Wood Island.